 Shop names and building designs allude to his own past, or that of other Disneyland “imagineers.”
 For example, Hotel Marceline is named after the small town in Missouri where Disney spent part of his youth.
 Period photos of Fort Collins, provided by Disney imagineer Harper Goff, who grew up in the Colorado town, helped inspire the design of some buildings.

 Sleeping Beauty Castle has a more direct inspiration.
 It’s based on a 19th-century Bavarian castle in Neuschwanstein, Germany.
+(To check out the original, take Soarin’ Around the World, the virtual plane ride in neighboring California Adventure that lets you zoom over a variety of iconic landmarks around the globe.)
 Although the drawbridge to the Disneyland castle actually works, it has only been lowered twice: when the park opened in 1955 and for the 1983 rededication of Fantasyland, which is entered by passing through the castle archway.

 Rev up for retro fun in at Cars Land, the star attraction in Disney California Adventure Park.
 This colorful high-octane “land” recreates the world of Radiator Springs from the Cars animated movie series.
 The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café, the Cozy Cone Motel, and the colorful rocky outcroppings and Southwest landscapes of the Cadillac Range.

 Of course, what would a trip to Cars Land be without a road trip?
 So buckle up for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson, and other favorite characters from the movie.
 And at Mater’s Junkyard Jamboree, take a hoedown-style spin on dancing tractors.